Graphic Design ABCs: A Glossary of Basic Design TermsResources December 4, 2014

 Spread (1) Two pages that face each other and are created as one visual or production unit.
 (2) Method of slightly enlarging the size of an image to make a hairline trap with another image.
 Also called fatty.

-Template Refers to a printing project’s basic details in concernto its dimensions.
+Template Refers to a printing project’s basic details with regard to its dimensions.
 A general layout.

 Text Wrap A term used in page layout software, specifically to the way text can be shaped around the edges of images.